Axonius/axonius_api_client/docs/main/usage_cli/grp_assets_cmds/cmd_count.rst

 .. include:: /main/.special.rst

-devices/users count-by-saved-query
+devices/users count
 ###############################################

-This command will get the count of assets that a saved query would return for users or devices and could be used as part of a script to do something based on the number returned.
+This command will get the count of assets that a query would return for users or devices and could be used as part of a script to do something based on the number returned.

 Common Options
 ===============================================